PPC provides individual member support and articulates to policymakers and partners the viewpoint of FE college leaders.

 Through its relationship with AoC, the Council of PPC articulates the voice of principals and senior post holders to BIS and DfE.
 It contributes to the work of the Education and Training Foundation and provides an authoritative voice on matters of professional development for college leaders.

 PPC has a council of serving members representing each of the regions, land-based colleges and deputies.
-The general secretary, Sir Geoff Hall, is an experienced former FE college principal.
+The general secretary, Dr Anne Murdoch, was appointed in February 2018 and was previously CEO and Principal of Newbury College.

 Who can be a member?